Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Related Work

 Previous works in computational geometry assumed specific properties of the region under exploration to ease the analysis.
-We restrict the ROI to satisfy a specific notion of fatness (defined in the next section). \cite{van1994motion} used the notion of $k$--fatness in motion planning with obstacles --- the smaller the value of $k$, the fatter the obstacle. \cite{efrat2005complexity} defined a $(\alpha,\beta)$--covered object if each angle of a triangle fully inside the object is at least $\alpha$ and each edge of this triangle is at least $\beta$ multiplied by the diameter of the object are satisfied. \cite{aloupis2014triangulating} adopted the same notation of the fatness for the application of triangulating and guarding polygons. \cite{lee2016structured} used a similar fatness for a triangulation of a planar region for multi-robot coverage.
-These approaches exploited the fatness to prove the space complexity of their algorithms.
+We restrict the ROI to satisfy a specific notion of fatness (defined in the next section).
+Van der Stappen and Overmars~\cite{van1994motion} used the notion of $k$--fatness in motion planning with obstacles --- the smaller the value of $k$, the fatter the obstacle.
+Efrat~\cite{efrat2005complexity} defined a $(\alpha,\beta)$--covered object if each angle of a triangle fully inside the object is at least $\alpha$ and each edge of this triangle is at least $\beta$ multiplied by the diameter of the object are satisfied.
+Aloupis~\etal~\cite{aloupis2014triangulating} adopted the same notation of the fatness for the application of triangulating and guarding polygons.
+Lee~\etal~\cite{lee2016structured} used a similar fatness for a triangulation of a planar region for multi-robot coverage.
+These works exploited the fatness to prove the space complexity of their algorithms.
 In this work, we also define the fatness for proving the competitive ratio for arbitrary ROI shape.

+There are competitive algorithms designed for the single-robot case.
+Gabriely and Rimon~\cite{gabriely2001spanning} proposed a spanning tree-based coverage algorithm and studied running time and space requirement with respect to the number of cells in the environment.
+Klein~\etal~\cite{klein2015local} considered the problem of covering an unknown contamination that expands over time.
+They proved the upper bound on the number of steps required for the robot to completely cover the contamination.
+Sharma~\etal~\cite{sharma2019optimal} proposed a constant-factor approximation algorithm for a square-shaped robot to explore an unknown polygonal environment.